Applications are OPEN for the 2025-26 school year!

 KIPP fosters a culture of academic excellence and intellectual curiosity through individualized instruction that meets the learning needs of every student.

-• KIPP Northern California high schools are ranked in the top 5% of public high schools in the country, according to US News & World Report
+• KIPP Northern California high schools are ranked in the top 10% of public high schools in the country, according to US News & World Report.

 Family & Community Partnerships

-KIPP partners with families and local organizations in their communities to support healthy development for children.
+KIPP partners with families and local organizations in our communities to support healthy development for children.

-• KIPP partners with community organizations including: El Concilio California, YMCA, Community Partnerships for Families of San Joaquin, Housing Authority of San Joaquin, Boys & Girls Club, College Track, Bayview Hunters’ Point Clinic, among many others
+• Our partners include El Concilio California, YMCA, Community Partnerships for Families of San Joaquin, Housing Authority of San Joaquin, Boys & Girls Club, College Track, Bayview Hunters’ Point Clinic, among many others.

 College and Career Guidance

-KIPP works with high school students and 4,000 alumni each year on a path to college, career, and beyond.
+KIPP works with high school students and 4,000 alumni each year on the path to college, career, and beyond.

-• Over time, 89% of all KIPP Northern California high school students have matriculated to college and progressive pathways
+• Over time, 95% of all KIPP Northern California high school students have matriculated to 4-year colleges or other progressive pathways like AA or CTE certification programs.

-• Our alumni graduate college at four times the rate of their peers
+• Our alumni graduate from college with bachelor’s degrees at three times the rate of their peers.